Online-Resistant B2B Buyers: How to Convert Them to eCommerce

 What if your customers need more convincing?

-You may be wondering how you can stimulate your B2B customers to place an order online.
-Offering them useful incentives is the way to go.
-What could these incentives be?
-A discount on the first order, coupon codes, or a dedicated Account Manager to provide them with all relevant material and support them throughout the process to ensure a smooth transition.
+There are several ways you can persuade your B2B customers to place an order online.
+Offering an incentive is a good place to start — a discount on the first order, a coupon code, or a dedicated Account Manager to provide your customer with all relevant material and support them throughout the buying process to ensure a smooth transition.

-Changing the behaviour of customers who are hesitant to adopting new technologies in the first place is a difficult task – yet what you keep in mind that over time and with continuous investment, you’ll achieve higher average order values and more cost-effective sales.
+Yes, changing the behaviour of your B2B customers who are hesitant to adopt new technologies can be a challenging task, but it’s well worth the effort.
+Over time, you’ll achieve higher average order values and more cost-effective sales.